skerkour/kerkour.com/content/blog/the-unusual-way-im-funding-my-open-source-work.md

 <img src="https://kerkour.com/blog/github_contributions.png" />

 While developing Bloom, I have written and deleted a hundred thousand lines of code in Rust, if not more.
-From achieving great development speed to designing and implementing an en-to-end encrypted synchronization protocol, I’ve learned a lot of things along the way.
+From achieving great development speed to designing and implementing an en-to-end encrypted synchronization protocol, I’ve learned a lot of things along the way. <br />
-Why not turn these thousand hours of experience into a profit which will allow me to arrange free hours during the week to work on Bloom?
+Why not turn these thousand hours of experience into a profit which will allow me to arrange free hours during the week to work on Bloom? <br />
 Some friends suggested that I launch an Udemy course, but I was not a fan of the idea because I find the ratio of information / time of these video courses too low compared to a good old book.

 So I decided to write a book about Rust.
-As I had previous experience with offensive security (developing an automated vulnerability scanner, reverse engineering applications and helping companies secure their assets) I narrowed the scope of the book to offensive security programming with Rust.
+As I had previous experience with offensive security (developing an automated vulnerability scanner, reverse engineering applications and helping companies secure their assets) I narrowed the scope of the book to offensive security programming with Rust. <br />
-It turned out that Rust was not only a great fit for offensive programming, but the only one-size-fits-all programming language able to meet the needs of this field: from shellcodes and exploits to servers and RATs, Rust is polyvalent enough to shine in all those tasks.
+It turned out that Rust was not only a great fit for offensive programming, but the only one-size-fits-all programming language able to meet all the needs of this field: from shellcodes and exploits to servers and RATs, Rust is polyvalent enough to shine in all those tasks.

-[I announced the (extremely) early-access edition of the book on Reddit](https://www.reddit.com/r/rust/comments/lcow5j/black_hat_rust_im_writing_a_book_about_offensive) last week and received a lot of positive feedback.
+[I announced the (extremely) early-access edition of the book on Reddit](https://www.reddit.com/r/rust/comments/lcow5j/black_hat_rust_im_writing_a_book_about_offensive) last week and received a lot of positive feedback. <br />
-Idea validated.
-Funding secured 🥳
+Funding secured.
+Idea validated. 🥳 <br />
 Even if the hardest part is yet to come, I just want to say a big THANK YOU to all the people who are making this possible.
-Starting this Monday I have started to to work 4 days a week on the book and 2 days on Bloom (yes, as an indie hacker, my workweek is 6 days long 🤷‍♂️).
+Starting this Monday I have started to work 4 days a week on the book and 2 days on Bloom (yes, as an indie hacker my workweek is 6 days long 🤷‍♂️).

 If you find the idea compelling and want to be part of the adventure, here is a coupon to save 10€ on the book: [https://academy.kerkour.com/black-hat-rust?coupon=BLOG](https://academy.kerkour.com/black-hat-rust?coupon=BLOG).